Epic Book Society Homepage Banner

 1. American Dirt – Jeanine Cummins

-American Dirt is a New York Times bestseller and Oprah Book Club selection that tells the story of Lydia, her husband and son as they live in Acapulco.
+It tells the story of Lydia, her husband, and her son as they live in Acapulco.

 The town’s cartels are becoming increasingly dangerous, and Lydia’s comfortable life is threatened when her husband publishes an exposé on the area’s new drug lord.